mugh/waapi/README.md

     get http://localhost:3000/get-webhook/sessionId

 # Localhost restriction
-Most of the coded protected to be access only from localhost. to modified it, remove 'restrictToLocalhost' function from each endpoint.
+Most of the code protected to be access only from localhost. to modified it, remove 'restrictToLocalhost' function from each endpoint.
-This script meant to be integrated to other application to be use as whatsapp notification or robots.
+This script meant to be integrated to other application, to be use as whatsapp notification or robots.